-Now, I’ve worked in a gym for over a decade and lifted in gyms for twice as long.
-I’ll say that these rules of etiquette aren’t just for newbies.
 I see a lot of “veterans” who completely disregard them or just simply aren’t aware of what they are doing.
-So whether it’s your 1st or 500th time in the gym, it would serve you well to peruse this article.
+So whether it’s your 1st or 500th time in the gym, let’s explain how to properly behave.

 If I had to summarize every gym rule into three simple, guiding principles, they would be as follows:

 Simple, right?
 Everything else is just a specific example of these three principles.
 Now, I’m not trying to be a Johnny Buzzkill with all these rules.